mawais-afz/java-interview-questions/java-design-patterns.md

     5. **Learning Curve**: Teams new to SOLID principles may require training and time to adapt, potentially slowing down development initially.

     However, these downsides are generally outweighed by the long-term benefits of maintainability, flexibility, and code reusability that SOLID principles provide.

+12. **What is the difference between a design pattern and a design principle?**

+    Design patterns and design principles serve different purposes in software development:

+    **Design Principles**:
+    - Are high-level guidelines and best practices for writing good code
+    - Describe general rules and concepts (like SOLID)
+    - Are abstract and broadly applicable across different situations
+    - Help make architectural decisions
+    - Examples: Single Responsibility, Open/Closed, Interface Segregation

+    **Design Patterns**:
+    - Are specific, reusable solutions to common programming problems
+    - Provide concrete templates and implementations
+    - Address particular recurring design challenges
+    - Are more tactical and implementation-focused
+    - Examples: Factory, Observer, Strategy, Singleton

+    Think of principles as the fundamental rules that guide good design, while patterns are proven templates that implement those principles in specific situations.
+For instance, the Strategy pattern is one way to implement the Open/Closed Principle.

+13.